Services

 Kelli Gorajec, M.A., CCC-SLP

-Kelli Gorajec, MA, CCC-SLP joined the USF Communication Sciences and Disorders department as a full-time clinical instructor in the Fall of 2019.
-She obtained her Master’s degree in Speech-Language Pathology from Central Michigan University in May of 2011.
-She has vast experience in evidenced-based practice evaluating and treating a variety of medical diagnoses in the young adult to geriatric population in acute care, inpatient rehabilitation and outpatient therapy settings.
-Her areas of clinical specialty include adult neurogenic communication disorders and dysphagia with a primary interest in aphasia, traumatic brain injury, and neurodegenerative diseases such as Parkinson’s Disease and ALS.
-She also holds specialty certification in the Lee Silverman Voice Treatment – LOUD and SPEAK OUT!, programs and is an ASHA S.T.E.P. mentor.
-She enjoys sharing a passion for the field of Speech-Language Pathology with her students and prioritizes a life participation approach to intervention for all diagnostic populations!
+Kelli Gorajec, MA, CCC-SLP joined the USF Communication Sciences and Disorders department as an assistant instructor in the Fall of 2019.
+She obtained a Master of Arts degree in Speech-Language Pathology from Central Michigan University in May of 2011.
+She has vast experience in evidenced-based practice evaluating and treating a variety of medical diagnoses in acute care, inpatient rehabilitation, and outpatient therapy settings.
+Her areas of clinical specialty include adult neurogenic communication disorders with a primary interest in traumatic brain injury, post-concussion, and neurodegenerative diseases, such as Parkinson’s Disease and ALS.
+She is a licensed SPEAK OUT!® Therapy Program provider, maintains certification in the Lee Silverman Voice Treatment – LOUD, and McNeal Dysphagia Therapy programs.
+She is an ASHA LMP mentor and a recent graduate of the ASHA Leadership Development Program (LDP).
+She is also the primary clinical SLP for the USF SPEAK OUT!® Therapy & Research Center.
+She enjoys sharing her passion for the field of Speech-Language Pathology with her students, engaging them in clinical research, and prioritizes a life participation approach to intervention for all clinical populations!

 Kathryn Hunnings, M.S., CCC-SLP